nick-jonas/assemblejs/README.md

 #AssembleJS

-##### A light bootstrap for fast front-end development based on Backbone, RequireJS, SASS, and Twitter Bootstrap.
+##### A light bootstrap for fast front-end development based on Backbone, Handlebars, RequireJS, SASS, and Twitter Bootstrap.

+## About

+The focus of Assemble is to get up and running quickly with a collaborative application bootstrap, getting as much of the painful overhead out of the way without imposing too many dependencies.
+The HTML partials are [Handlebars](http://handlebarsjs.com/)-compiled templates.
+I decided not to use JS preprocessing (Coffeescript, Typekit), and for CSS pre-processing, I decided to use [Compass](http://compass-style.org/) with the [Twitter Bootstrap](http://twitter.github.com/bootstrap/) [port for SASS](https://github.com/jlong/sass-twitter-bootstrap).
+If anyone has strong opinions against these choices, I'm open to opinions.
+The goal is to allow for dependency options when building a project, similar to [Yeoman](http://yeoman.io/).

 ## Requirements